tdunn891/trackit-issue-tracker/README.md

 #### Strategy

-Considering the UX requires understanding the needs of:
+Considering the UX requires understanding the needs of these stakeholders:

 **Submitters** want a quick and painless ticket submission process and feedback that their issue is being worked on through to resolution.
 Submitters want to focus on their core tasks.

-**Assignees** (Fixers) want issue detail, screenshots and other users' comments to resolve the ticket.
+**Assignees** want issue detail, screenshots and other user comments to resolve the ticket.

-**Managers** want quick, graphical access to the open and closed tickets.
-They also want to be able to contact any user to aide ticket resolution.
+**Managers** want quick, graphical snapshots to understand where to focus their efforts.

 #### Scope

 ##### Functional Specifications

-Existing issue trackers were researched (including GitHub Issues, Jira) to identify the key data fields and features users expect.
+Existing issue trackers were researched (including GitHub Issues, Jira) to identify the key features users expect.

 Broadly, the site should:

 - Allow logging, tracking of 'Bugs' and 'Feature Requests' through to resolution.
-'Bugs' could represent 'Issues' in some organisations.
+'Bugs' could represent 'Issues' in some organisations
 - Allow contributions/comments from other users
-- Feature a dashboard of all tickets.
+- Feature a dashboard of all tickets

 ##### Content Requirements

 - Data tables
 - Input boxes for ticket filtering
-- DC.js, D3.js and crossfilter for dashboard charts.
+- DC.js, D3.js and crossfilter for dashboard charts
-- Dropdowns for selecting and editing fields.
+- Dropdowns for selecting and editing fields
+- File Upload buttons

 #### Structure